Voting Rights or Voter Suppression?

 - March 2011 – Georgia Supreme Court upholds the photo ID law, ruling that the requirements of the law did not deprive residents of their voting rights.

-- 2011 – The Republican-controlled legislature reduces the early voting period from 45 to 21 days, and eliminates early voting the weekend before Election Day.
+- 2011 – Republican-controlled legislature reduces early voting period from 45 to 21 days, and eliminates early voting the weekend before Election Day.
 Both laws were signed by Republican Gov. Nathan Deal.

-- 2013 – The U.S. Supreme Court rules that a law in Arizona similar to one in Georgia requiring would-be voters to prove U.S. citizenship was unconstitutional.
-The court said Arizona’s law was pre-empted by federal law.
+- 2013 – U.S. Supreme Court rules that a law in Arizona similar to one in Georgia requiring would-be voters to prove U.S. citizenship is unconstitutional.
+Court says Arizona lawias pre-empted by federal law.

 - Jan.
-29, 2016 – Along with with Alabama and Kansas, Georgia is granted authority by the executive director of the U.S. Election Assistance Commission, to require documentary proof of citizenship for those using the federal vote registration form – a decision that was quickly challenged by voting watchdog groups.
+29, 2016 – Georgia, along with with Alabama and Kansas, is granted authority by executive director of U.S. Election Assistance Commission, to require documentary proof of citizenship for those using the federal vote registration form – a decision that is quickly challenged by voting watchdog groups.

 - June 29, 2016 – Federal District Judge Richard J. Leon rejects a request for a preliminary injunction to block action by Alabama, Georgia and Kansas and allows them to enforce their requirements for proof-of-citizenship for people using a federal form to register to vote.
-A lawsuit challenging that requirement was brought by League of Women Voters, NAACP in Georgia and other civil rights groups.
+A lawsuit challenging that requirement is filed by League of Women Voters, Georgia NAACP and other civil rights groups.

 - Sept.
 9, 2016 – Federal appeals court orders Georgia, Kansas and Alabama to remove requirement that state residents show documentary proof of U.S. citizenship in order to register to vote.
-A lawsuit brought by League of Women Voters, NAACP and civil rights groups, contended that the citizenship requirement imposes unfair burdens on some residents, usually elderly, poor or minority, who lack a U.S. passport and have trouble getting official birth certificate because of poorly kept local court records
+Court sides with lawsuit by League of Women Voters, NAACP and civil rights groups, that contended the citizenship requirement imposes unfair burdens on some residents, usually elderly, poor or minority, who lack a U.S. passport and have trouble getting official birth certificate because of poorly kept local court records.

 - Since 1970, Hawaii’s voter ID requirement has allowed both photo and non-photo documents, such as valid state photo ID or a current utility bill, bank statement, government check, paycheck or other government document that shows name and address.
 Hawaii law allows qualified individuals to pre-register at 16 years of age, then automatically become registered at 18.